ewilde/openfaas.github.io/_posts/2019-06-25-lambda-quickstart.md

   - lambda
   - automation
   - tutorial
+  - kubernetes
 author_staff_member: ed
 dark_background: true
 ---

-In this post we are going to follow the steps necessary to configure OpenFaaS to execute function on AWS Lambda using the new faas-lambda provider.
-See the previous blog post [announcing support for AWS Lambda] for an overview of the technology.
+In this post we are going to follow the steps necessary to configure OpenFaaS to execute functions on AWS Lambda using the new faas-lambda provider.
+See the previous blog post [announcing support for AWS Lambda](../introducing-openfaas-for-lambda) for an overview of the technology.